joeyli96/oratorio/README.md

 ### Bug tracking

-All bugs and issues should be reported to https://github.com/PotatoTank/oratorio/issues.
+All bugs and issues should be reported to the [issue tracker](https://github.com/PotatoTank/oratorio/issues).
 Please follow the issue template and be as informative as possible.